alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ## Feature Engineering

-As I felt that the ambience of a bar was important, I thought that analyzing the reviews for each bar by using NLP techniques would allow me to capture that.
+The ambience of a bar I feel is very important, therefore I used NLP on the user reviews to capture a proxy of that.
 After experimenting with the different token vectorizers and dimensionality reduction techniques, I ended up utilizing a combination of count vectorization and Latent Dirichlet Allocation (LDA) to give me the most interpretability.

 ### Vectorization